WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 On a successful save, the haunt ends and the skill check is made as normal.
 Once you use this ability, you can't do so again until you finish a short rest.

 #### Curse Master
-*6th-level Study of Affliction feature*
+*6th-level Study of Affliction Warlock feature*

 <div style='margin-top:-4px'></div>